scottweber88/ILP-API/source/index.html.md

 }
 ```

-This endpoint gets an individual topics list of resources
+This endpoint allows a user to add a topic to his or her classroom

 ### HTTP Request